 Reduce Evening Stimulation

 Most children, including babies without colic, experience the Witching Hour after 5 p.m.
 At the slightest provocation, babies will become overstimulated, causing more distress than normal.
-To help avoid this, avoid having the television on, dim the lights, and make sure the room you're in isn't too noisy or stimulating.
-Visitors should be limited during this period, and they should be encouraged to visit in the morning when your baby is more rested.
+To help combat this, avoid having the television on, dim the lights, and make sure the room you're in isn't too noisy or stimulating.
+Visitors should be limited during this period, and should be encouraged to visit in the morning when your baby is more rested.

 Routines & Bedtime